phetsims/geometric-optics/doc/implementation-notes.md

 ## Implementation Notes

 Ths document is meant and to supplement the source code and comments of the simulation Geometric Optics.

 Since the language of optics is confusing and share a lot of overlap with language in software development, it is worthwhile to define some terms uses throughout the simulation.

 Object:
- Anything that can be views.
+Anything that can be view.

 Image:
 The likeness of an object produced at a point in space by a lens or a mirror

 Real image:
 An image for which light rays physically intersect at the image location.

 Virtual Image:
 A image for which light rays do not physically intersect at the image point but appears to diverge from that point.

 Real Rays:
 Light rays emanating from an object and reflected/transmitted by an optical element

 Virtual Rays:
 Backward rays that indicate an apparent origin for ray the divergence of rays.
 Virtual rays are drawn from an optical element to the position of a virtual image.

 Optical Axis:
 The straight line passing through the center of curvature and pole of
 optical element.
 It is also called its principal axis.

 First Principal Focus:
 A beam of light incident parallel to the optical axis, after reaching the optical element will either actually converge to or appear to diverge from a fixed point on the optical axis.
 The fixed point is called the ‘First Principal focus’.

 Second Principal Focus:
 The point opposite to the first principal focus from the optical element.

 Guide:
+This is a phet construction, but are used in the simulation to denote the bending of the light due to a lens.
+A guide is attached to the ends of the lens and can freely rotate from its fulcrum point.

+In addition, the word distance and height have a different meaning in optics.
+A distance can be positive or negative and can only be measured horizontally.
+The meaning of positive and negative is a convention that may vary.
+We define the convention followed in the simulation in model.md.
+The height in optics is always measured from the optical axis.
+A positive (negative) height indicates the object is above (below) the optical axis.

+In the internal code, we have attempted to refrain the use of the word image to mean optical image.
+Instead, we refer to optical image as target and use the word image for refer to a SCENERY/image.

+The word ProjectorScreen refers to the screen of a projector and is not related to a SCENERY/Screen.

+**PlayArea**

+This simulation uses a scenery layer called play area that is used all the elements within the "Play Area".
+In essence, it includes all the scenery elements except for the control panels, combox box, buttons, etc. The play area can be zoomed in or out.
+It is important to note that the Rulers and the Labels do not belong to the play area since they contain text that may be hard to read upon zooming.
+Therefore, like the control panels and buttons, they are attached directly to the screen view.

-**Model-view transform**: This simulation has a model-view transform that maps from the model coordinate frame to the view coordinate frame.
-The origin (0,0) in the model coordinate frame at the center of the view screen.
-The scaling is isometric along the vertical and horizontal directions.
+**Model-view transform and Zoom**: This simulation makes use of model view transform to map model coordinates to the view coordinates.
+The base units of the model is centimeters.
+It is used throughout the model with a few exceptions that have been noted.
+A model view transform is applied to all elements within the play area.
+All elements within the play area can be scaled up and down by scaling the playArea node.
+The origin (0,0) in the model coordinate frame near the center of the view screen.
+The model to view scaling is isometric along the vertical and horizontal directions.

+For scenery nodes outside of the playArea, we lay them out using the view coordinates.
+There are two exceptions to this: (1) The LabelsNode, responsible for labels beneath the optical components and (2) the GeometricOpticsRulerNode.
+The labels and ruler use "zoomModelViewTransformProperty" which allows it to relate its coordinate to within the play area at this particular zoom level.

+The nodes within the play area may node to node about the position of object outside of the play area, such as the bounds of the simulation.
+For instance, the zoomModelViewTransform can be used to convert the visibleBounds of the simulation to playAreaModelBounds.

-**Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose` , etc. are generally not needed.
-All listeners exist for the lifetime of the sim.
+**Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose`
+, etc. are generally not needed and that all listeners exist for the lifetime of the sim.
+The only exception to this is the GeometricOpticsRulerNode which is not created for the lifetime of the simulation.
+The GeometricOpticsRulerNode has a dispose function to dispose of its listeners.

+**Model**

-The main model class is [GeometricOpticsModel](https://github. com/phetsims/geometric-optics/blob/master/js/common/model /GeometricOpticsModel.js).
+The main model class is [GeometricOpticsModel].

-The simulation uses a model view transform for the play area.
-The visibility of all elements is controlled by the view.

-All the properties in the simulation are created at startup.
-The listeners to the properties exist for the lifetime of the simulation and do not need to be disposed.

-There are a few top-level model elements in Common Model:
+There are a three top-level model elements in GeometricOpticsModel, that play an essential role, namely SourceObject, Optic and Target.
+This trifecta of element rule the entire simulation.
+Each of them is a component of the thin-lens and mirror equation.
+It is important to note that all the light rays do not drive the model but take their marching orders from the trifecta.

+* [SourceObject] is responsible for the first object/source position as well as the bounds of the object/source.
+It is also includes a second object/source position.
-* [Lens] is responsible for the lens position, diameter, curvature radius and refractive index.
+* [Optic] is responsible for the optical element position, diameter, curvature radius and refractive index.
 The previous properties are used to determine the focal length.
-* [TargetImage]
-* [SourceObject]
-* [LightRays]
-* [Guides]
+Optic is also responsible for the shape of the optical element, which can be used for ray hit-testing, as well as drawing its shape.
+* [Target] is responsible for the position of the target, its bounds and scale.
+  It includes multiple methods that determine if the target is real/virtual, inverted/upright, etc.

+The client can select from the combox box what we refer to as a representation of the object/source.

+* [Representation] is the class responsible for the representation of the object and target.
+The representation provide a maps to images with different orientations that can be used to display source/object images and target images as well as the image logo.
+The position of "interesting" points within images is defined in the representation.

+Light rays form an important aspect of this simulation.
+There are three model classes responsible for the rays:

+* [Ray] is a representation of a finite, or semi-infinite straight rays.
+A ray can only be straight, not refracted.
+Note that Ray extends DOT/Ray2.
+* [LightRay] is a representation of a ray emanating from a source or object.
+  LightRay have a time dependencies.
+A LightRay can be refracted or reflected from an optical element.
+It can even fork into a virtual and real ray.
+A lightray is usually made of several Ray(s).
+A LightRay converts its rays at that point in time into kite/Shape.
+It can indicate if it has reached a target or projector screen.
+* [LightRays] is a representation of a bundle of LightRay(s).
+LightRays depends on the RayMode.
+The bundle of light rays emerge from a single object/source position.
+An additional responsibility of LightRays is to indicate if one of its ray has reached a target, or projector screen.

+We note that each light ray depends on the trifecta (SourceObject, Optic and Target) and their path is determined based on this information.
+This insures that all rays can converge to the same target.

-There are a few top-level model elements in Common Screen:
+There are a few top-level model elements in GeometricOpticsScreenView:

-* [LensNode] is responsible for the lens
+* [OpticNode] is responsible for the optical element (Lens or Mirror).

-* [FocalPointNode] lays out the focal point.
-* [TargetImageNode] is
+* [TargetNode] is the scenery node for the optical image.

-* [SourceObjectNode] is the
+* [SourceObjectNode] is the node responsible for the first source/object and the second source/object.

-* [LightRaysNode]
+* [LightRaysNode] is responsible for laying out the light rays.

-* [GuidesNode]
-* [ProjectorScreenNode]
-* [ControlPanel]
+**Visibilities**

+Except for the GeometricOpticsRulerNode, all the scenery elements are created at startup.
+A set of visibility listeners, created within the view side of the simulation, toggled the visibility of the scenery nodes.

+**Gotchas**

+There a few odd things.

+* Since LightRays as a dependencies on the projectorScreen, the projectorScreen model is instantiated within the common model.
+However, we note that there is no counterpart ProjectorScreenNode within the MirrorScreen since the mirror screen does not have a light source representation.
+* The Optic model takes an index of refraction has a parameter.
+Physical mirror do not have an index of refraction, but for the purposes of the simulation, we can make our model mirror to be functionally equivalent to a lens with an index of refraction of 2.
+* The shape of the lens as well as the refraction of the rays within the lens is hollywooded.
+This leads to a few artefacts that we attempted to minimize, but unfortunately complicates the codebase.
+* There is a not a one to one correspondence between the model instances and view instances.
+    - There is one instance of opticNode that depends on one optic model (so far so good).
+    - There is one instance of targetNode that depends on the firstTarget model.
+      The secondTarget model does not have a targetNode component but is used by the secondLightRay and projectorScreen.
+    - There is one objectSourceNode and one objectSource model.
+The position of the first and second source are embedded within the objectSourceModel.